kerol2r20/Windows-terminal-context-menu/README.md

     - label[string]: context menu label

 # Misc
 I'm not sure that icons file are legal or not.
-If you feel not ok, please tell me.
+If you feel it is not ok, please tell me.
 Thanks.